cancerberoSgx/prettier-eslint-gallery/README.md

  * Research: make a tool to check each of the styles if they really work - check above. count formatting errors before an after and report for all - so we have an idea of how well --fix works and observe how it evolves

- * we are installing all the eslint plugins in the same project - but i notice that standard and airbnb require particular versions of plugins and they could be incompatible... try to separate individual projects in
+ * Research - if we detect issues the following could be the cause: we are installing all the eslint plugins in the same project - but i notice that standard and airbnb require particular versions of plugins and they could be incompatible... try to separate individual projects in

  * https://github.com/felixge/node-style-guide/blob/master/.eslintrc
  * https://github.com/WordPress-Coding-Standards/eslint-config-wordpress/blob/master/index.js